mwarning/MeshGraphViewer/README.md

 # Graph Viewer

-Read a bidirectional graph file from disk and display a fancy graph.
+Read a bidirectional graph file from disk and display a fancy interactive graph.
 Interactions with the graph (selection, deletion, etc.) can be passed to external programs.

 Written in C and JavaScript.
 Build on top of d3.js and libmicrohttpd.

+Usage: `graph-tool <graph-file> [<call-program>]`

 Arguments:

 * `--graph` *json-file*
   Graph topology and data in JSON format.
+File is reloaded when content changes.
 * `--call` *program*
   Call an external program when an action on the graph view is performed.
     `<program> [connect|disconnect|remove] [<nodes> [<links>]]`
   `<nodes>` is a comma separate string of node identifiers.
   `<links>` is a comma separate string of node identifiers pairs.
 * `--open`
-  Show graph in browser.
+  Open browser and show graph.
 * `--webserver-address` *address*
   Address for the build-in webserver.
 Default: 127.0.0.1
 * `--webserver-port` *port*